The Little Book of the Revelation - Seventh in a series

-My point here is: it is hard to view that warning as timely, that is, possible to have effect at that point in the end-days timetable, since the judgments of Revelation 16 are unrelenting and final.
-Perhaps instead it is a strong reminder to the reader that the time to commit your life to Christ is NOW.
+My opinion is, that warning is not timely, that is, possible to have effect at that point in the end-days timetable, since the judgments of Revelation 16 are unrelenting and final.
+Perhaps it is instead a strong reminder to the reader that the time to commit your life to Christ is NOW.
 Delaying can only lead to that moment when time is collapsing at a rate that exceeds your capacity to decide or act.
 (Ps 32:6)

-Be forewarned, by watching and remaining covered by God’s armor (Eph 6:10-17), one will keep his standing and will not be in the company of those who will confront the thief in the night as those caught off guard.
+Be forewarned, by watching and remaining covered by God’s armor (Eph 6:10-17), one will keep his standing and will not be in the company of the ones who will confront the thief in the night as those caught off guard.

 Paul, in 1 Thessalonians 5, instructs the congregation:

 - But ye, brethren, are not in darkness, that that day should overtake you as a thief:

 - for ye are all sons of light, and sons of the day: we are not of the night, nor of darkness;

 - so then let us not sleep, as do the rest, but let us watch and be sober.

 - For they that sleep sleep in the night; and they that are drunken are drunken in the night.